wanooknox/GMTKjam2024/planning/design-doc.md

   * [x] Scoring system + Score UI
   * [x] Audio system: ability to play arbitrary audio
 * Extras
+  * Game timer mechanism
+    * [ ] Add a game countdown manager to track time left
+    * [ ] Display seconds remaining in top left of screen
+    * [ ] When timer ends, game is over, display Safety Review Card or game over UI
+    * [ ] Support easy, medium, and hard time limits
+    * [ ] UI on welcome screen to select difficulty
+  * [ ] Figure out how to replace the font and find a Pixel font for UI text
   * Add tool switching mechanism (stand over tool and interact to pickup, drops current tool)
     * [x] model tools as physics objects (so they collide with environment tiles)
     * [x] stand over tool and interact to pickup, drops current tool